How to Remove Laminate Flooring – Home Flooring Pros

 - Continue until the first row of laminate is removed, and then proceed to the second and additional rows

 - If the planks were glued together, they won’t come apart, so raise a foot or two of flooring, and pull it toward you to break it apart

 - Remove leftover glue on the subfloor with the floor scraper or orbital sander, or optionally, heat it with the heat gun to soften if before scraping

 Of course, if you’re more of a watcher than a reader, this handy Aussie shows you how easy it is:

-If removing a laminate floor is just the first step to installing a new one then you may want to read our laminate flooring installation guide and also our in-depth article on how to cut laminate planks.
+If removing a laminate floor is just the first step to installing a new one then you may want to read our guide to the cost of installing laminate flooring and also our in-depth article on how to cut laminate planks.

 About the Author:

 Rob joined the Home Flooring Pros team in 2014 and is a freelance writer, specializing in flooring, remodeling and HVAC systems (read more).

 “I’m the son of an interior designer and picked up an eye for design as a result.
 I started hanging wallpaper and painting at 14 and learned enough on the job to be the general contractor on two homes we built for our family and did much of the finish plumbing, electrical, painting, and trim work myself.”